Proterochaete

 Proterochaete is a genus of fungi in the family Auriculariaceae.
-The type and only species, Proterochaete adusta, produces thin, effused, corticioid basidiocarps (fruit bodies) with a smooth or spiny surface on wood.
-The species was originally described from North America and is also known from northern Europe and Asia.
+Species produce thin, effused, corticioid basidiocarps (fruit bodies) with a smooth or spiny surface on wood.

 Taxonomy

 The genus was created as a result of molecular research, based on cladistic analysis of DNA sequences, which showed that Proterochaete adusta, previously referred to the genus Sebacina, formed its own unrelated and distinct clade.
+A subsequent revision added a further ten species to Proterochaete, some of which had previously been referred to the genera Exidiopsis and Heterocorticium.
+The latter genus was shown to be a synonym of Proterochaete.